Kaliflower Commune: Free Food Conspiracy legacy

 Congress saw the Free Food Conspiracy and other resource-sharing plans like it as abuses of welfare.
 Nixon attempted to restrict organizations like the Free Food Conspiracy from receiving food stamps by changing eligibility requirements to limit households of unrelated people (ie. Communes).
-This new eligibility requirement was struck down by the US Supreme Court under the equal protection provision of the 5th Amendment in USDA v.
+This new eligibility requirement was struck down by the Supreme Court of the United States under the equal protection provision of the 5th Amendment in USDA v.
 Moreno.

 Although the Free Food Conspiracy disbanded in 1973, the organization spurred the creation of many food co-ops as people saw the benefits of organizing wholesale buying operations.
 The Free Food Conspiracy was a predecessor of many anti-capitalist resource sharing programs including other cooperative food systems, bicycle repair workshops, community gardens, and farmers' markets.
 It inspired the Food Not Bombs program, an all-volunteer-run global movement that shares free vegan meals as a protest to war and poverty.
 The Free Food Conspiracy also gave rise to the Really Really Free Market, a movement of temporary markets based on the gift economy where participants bring unneeded items, food, and skills like haircuts to a community space to share with other participants with the principle of countering capitalism.